rprakashg/blog/posts/rbac-cluster-lifecycle-rhacm.md

 * Operating at scale, you have operational responsibilites for lots of clusters
 * You might have different SLAs with internal groups who are your customers running workloads on platform
 * Reducing the blast radius.
-For ex. accidently upgrading a cluster that you shoudln't have etc...
+For ex. accidently upgrading a cluster that you shouldn't have etc...

 Sample scenario I have set up is as follows.
 I've defined two cluster sets to group clusters provisioned for respective teams as shown in the table below